Flower Bed Ideas — 11 Planting Styles That Will Inspire Your Backyard Design and Elevate Its Greenery

 (Image credit: Garden by Jo Thompson MSGD)

-The best flower bed ideas incorporate lots of different types of plants with staggered bloom times - perennials, annuals, evergreen plants, seasonal bulbs, and grasses.
+Modern flower bed ideas don't need to be a bore, the best ideas incorporate lots of different types of plants with staggered bloom times — perennials, annuals, evergreen plants, seasonal bulbs, and grasses.

 3. Decide on the size and shape of your flower beds